Why Singapore Employers Need To Be Prepared For An Older Workforce

 Low-skilled senior employees are most vulnerable to losing their jobs.
 Besides encouraging employer and employees to adopt lifelong learning, the government also subsidises employers to keep their low-wage senior employees (aged 60 and above) earning up to $4,000.

-The Senior Employment Credit (SEC) subsidises between 2% and 7% of employers’ senior employees’ salaries in 2024 and 2025.
+The Senior Employment Credit (SEC) subsidises between 2% and 7% of employers’ senior employees’ salaries in 2025.

 Read Also: Guide To Senior Employment Credit (SEC) Payouts For Employers Hiring Older Workers In Singapore